ConnectedEarth/SentryNodeInstall/README.md

 **Windows Client (Tested)**

-1. Download X11 client that can be found here:
+1. Download X11 Server that can be found here:

         https://mobaxterm.mobatek.net/download-home-edition.html

+This partcular piece of software also has inbult SSH client that proved to be very convient     while implementing and testing this project.

 2. Once downloaded, open up a SSH session to the server where WM Sentry node will be installed.